pranav-r-2006/Portfolio-Page/README.txt

 The website's visual and structural design is based on four main principles:

-1. **Simplicity with Elegance**: The use of a minimal color palette, animations, and clean fonts (Poppins) makes the site visually appealing without overloading the user.
+1. **Simplicity with Elegance**: The use of a minimal color palette, animations, and clean fonts (Raleway) makes the site visually appealing without overloading the user.
 2. **Consistency**: All sections follow a consistent visual language—typography, hover effects, transparency effects, and animation speeds are uniform throughout.
 3. **Accessibility & Usability**: All text is readable across devices.
 Interactive elements like buttons and progress bars have intuitive hover/click behaviors.
 4. **Responsiveness**: The design adapts gracefully across desktops, tablets, and smartphones.